 - 1. A 3x3 median filtering is applied to the object window only if the number of rows of the object window is larger than 5. - 2.
 A first extracted spectrum is computed as in aperture extraction. - 3.
 A profile is computed as the 2-D spectrum divided by the current estimation of the extracted spectrum. - 4.
 The profile is smoothed in spectral direction with a median kernel of 32 pixels. - 5.
 For each pixel, a weight is computed as the profile value divided by the variance.
 The variance is derived from the detector noise model, using the photon noise from the source multiplied by the profile and adding the sky noise in quadrature. - 6.
 The spectrum is extracted using a weighted sum.
 Steps from point 3 are repeated a predefined number of iterations (currrently 2).
+Due to their high variance, cosmic rays have low weights, therefore they are usually removed by this step.

-10.14 Overscan correction
+10.15 Overscan correction